TobikoData/sqlmesh/docs/api/cli.md

   Plan a migration of the current context's models with the given environment.

 Options:
-  -s, --start TEXT          The start datetime of the interval this command
+  -s, --start TEXT          The start datetime of the interval for which this
-                            will be applied for.
+                            command will be applied.
-  -e, --end TEXT            The end datetime of the interval this command will
+  -e, --end TEXT            The end datetime of the interval for which this
-                            be applied for.
+                            command will be applied.
-  -f, --from TEXT           The environment to base the plan on instead of
+  -f, --from TEXT           The environment to base the plan on rather than
                             local files.
   --skip-tests TEXT         Skip tests prior to generating the plan if they
                             are defined.
   -r, --restate-model TEXT  Restate data for specified models and models
                             downstream from the one specified.
-For production environment all related model versions will have their intervals wiped but only the current versions will be backfilled.
+For production environment, all related model versions will have their intervals wiped, but only the current versions will be backfilled.
 For development
-                            enviornment only the current model versions will be affected.
+                            environment, only the current model versions will be affected.
   --no-gaps                 Ensure that new snapshots have no data gaps when
                             comparing to existing snapshots for matching